Experienced Auditor Opportunities

 The California State Auditor's Office is part of the merit-based California civil service selection system.
 The civil service selection system consists of two simple steps: exams and hiring.
 The information below is specific to the experienced auditor selection process.

-To see if you are eligible for any or all of the Senior Auditor Evaluator opportunities, please click on the options that pertain to you.
+To see if you are eligible for any or all of the experienced auditor opportunities, please click on the options that pertain to you.

 Please note: It is important to read the exam bulletins before applying to obtain specific filing instructions.